 Beginning in fiscal year 2023-24, the District began offering a Bachelor of Science in Business and Nursing.
 These are the first of several bachelors degrees that will be offered by the District since the State began allowing community colleges to offer them.
-In addition, the District offered a new
+In addition, the District offered several new certificates including the Foundations of Leadership,

-Automated Industrial Technology certificate, a Community Health/Critical Care Paramedic certificate and the Licensed Practical Nursing (LPN) certificate.
+Media and Extended Realities, Agriculture Technology Management, Media Editing and Post-Production, Script Supervisor, and Women's Health Imagining.
 These new certificate programs will prepare students for various careers in these industries through a combination of lecture, group discussion and hands on skill building experiences.
 Academic program reviews will be performed in all instructional degree and certificate programs.